NiKoss1985/Portfolio_Nico_Rubino/README.md

 # [Project 2: Dataframe manipulation in Pandas](https://github.com/PlayingNumbers/ball_image_classifier)
 For this example project I applied manipulation techniques to a data frame.
-This could be useful for a Growth Marketing Manager working for EdTech Startup.
+This could be useful for a Growth Marketing Manager working for any startup or consultancy firm.
 I have worked on the following operations:
 - Import & export files in pandas (.csv, .xls, .pdf)
 - Delete, create, and rename columns
 - GroupBy & Pivot Functions